TERMS OF BUSINESS

 It is vital that you take the time to immediately check all documentation that we send to you including application forms, schedules, certificates, cover notes and policy wordings to ensure all the information stated is present and correct.
 If you feel that any documentation is incorrect, you should contact us immediately.

-All accidents regardless if you intend to make a claim should be notified to us immediately by contacting us on +44 (0) 8448 541 112.
+All accidents regardless if you intend to make a claim should be notified to us immediately by contacting us on the claims number shown on your policy documentation

 To maintain our competitive premiums, validate your information and to combat fraudulent activity, your insurer may require you to provide certain documentation to support your application.
 These requirements will be outlined to you at the point of sale and may include but are not limited to copies of driving licences, proof of any no claims discount and signed application/proposal forms.